paritytech/polkadot/roadmap/implementers-guide/src/runtime/router.md

 ## Routines

-There are two routines intended for use by the relay chain extrinsics: `ensure_downward_messages_fits` and `queue_downward_messages`.
+There are two routines intended for use by the relay chain extrinsics: `ensure_downward_messages_fit` and `queue_downward_messages`.
 The former function is used before performing relay chain operations that results in downward messages sent to a given `recipient` to check if sending those messages will exceed the limits on the number of messages that the relay chain can send to a single recipient para.